alexbykoff/array-cop/README.md

 ###**...get a random array item:**
 **`array_.rand(arr,[min],[max]);`**
-**min, max** — optional parameters, set the range of items to choose from.
+**min, max: Number** — Optional argument, set the range of items to choose from.
 Randomly picks and returns one item from an array.
 `console.log(array_.rand(arr,3,8));`
 > [Function: x]